 Ingredients:600 gr of flour, beer yeast, water, rosmarine, oil, anise seeds, sugar.

 Preparation: Prepare the bread for the base of the schiacciata slowly pouring the water in the flour and yeast.
 Let the dough rest for 2 hours, to allow fermentation.
 Put in a hot pan oil and rosmarine and add to the dough, also add the anise seeds, the sugar and a bit of grapes.
 Put the dough in a baking pot well oiled and put the rest of the grapes on top.
 Cook in the oven at 160° for 60 minutes.

-But we are not done yet, as every woman in Chianti has her version of the ‘schiacciata con l’uva’, we want to share with you also the more modern and refined version of mamma Donatella, which is also more similar to a soft cake.
+But every woman in Chianti region has her version of the ‘schiacciata con l’uva’ and so we want to share with you also the more modern and refined version of mamma Donatella, which is also more similar to a soft cake.

 Ingredients:1,5 glasses of milk, 1 glass of oil, 1,5 glasses of water, 3 glasses of flour, beer yeast, grape.

 Preparation: After mixing all the ingredients together, put the dough in an oven papered tin and spread the rest of the grapes on top.
 Cook in the oven at 200° for 40 minutes.